-Report on the Financial Statements
+Report On The Consolidated Financial Statements

-We have audited the accompanying consolidated financial statements of Defiance Integrated Technologies, Inc., which comprise the consolidated balance sheets as of December 31, 2013 and 2012, and the related consolidated statements of income and retained earnings and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of RBC Acquisition Corp. and subsidiary, which comprise the consolidated balance sheet as of September 30, 2014, and the related consolidated statements of operations, redeemable Series A preferred stock, stockholders' deficit and cash flows for the year then ended and the related notes to the consolidated financial statements.

-Management's Responsibility for the Financial Statements
+Management's Responsibility For The Consolidated Financial Statements